starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 - Go back to DX11 by setting it in the game's menu graphics settings or [USER.cfg](/Tips-and-Tricks#usercfg).
 Create the USER.cfg file if it doesn't exist yet
 - For Vulkan error popups that say `Assertion failed!` or `vkCreateSwapchainKHR`, [edit the launch script](/Tips-and-Tricks#how-to-edit-the-launch-script) and add the following environment variable:
     `export MESA_VK_WSI_PRESENT_MODE=mailbox`
-- For vulkan black screen during full-screen effects set display height to be two more than your resolution (ex. for 1920 x 1080 set height to 1082 instead)
+- For vulkan black screen set display height to be +/- 2 pixels (ex. for 1920 x 1080 set height to 1082 or 1078 instead)
+  Edit [USER.cfg](/Tips-and-Tricks#usercfg) or attributes.xml
   `drive_c/Program\ Files/Roberts\ Space\ Industries/StarCitizen/LIVE/user/client/0/Profiles/default/attributes.xml`